Where an employee had been dismissed on the ground of medical incapacity while his contractual...

 High Court decision

-The High Court held that Morrisons was not directly liable for the data breaches but was vicariously liable for Mr Skelton’s actions.
+The High Court held that Morrisons was not directly liable for the data breaches but was vicariously liable for Mr Skelton’s actions – despite the fact that the Information Commissioner had not criticised Morrisons’ data security procedures and no failings by Morrisons had been identified which could have prevented the data breach.

 The misuse of the data was attributable to Mr Skelton and not to Morrisons.
 To hold otherwise would be to impose strict/absolute liability on a company for any data it possesses – not something the DPA intended.
 Similarly, Morrisons wasn’t liable under common law because the breach was not attributable to it.
 Additionally, Morrisons had taken appropriate technical and organisational measures to prevent the unauthorised or unlawful processing of personal data (e.g. the USB stick was encrypted).